Varun Innovates

 A real-time context inference system using gaze, head pose, posture, hands, and spatial context to classify user state as engaged, distracted, transitioning, or idle.

-A rapid-prototyping bucket for WebXR, headset experiments, AI + vision integration, and real-time perception tests that are too early for polished writeups.
+A rapid-prototyping lane for WebXR, headset experiments, AI-assisted workflow tests, and real-time perception experiments.

 Now + Recent